-At the end of PASS 2, PASS 3 will be loaded by the Assembler to perform the cross-referencing operation.
+At the end of PASS 2, PASS 3 will be loaded by the Assembler to perform the cross-referencing operation if the X option is requested.
 At completion, PASS 1 and 2 will be reloaded to assemble additional programs.

 5.7.2 Cross-Reference Output